-To help clear up confusion about recycling, the Sustainable Packaging Coalition developed its How2Recycle Label, a straightforward label that gives consumers detailed information about the packaging materials and their proper disposal.
+To clear up the chasing arrows confusion once and for all, the Sustainable Packaging Coalition — an industry working group dedicated to environmentally friendly packaging — developed its How2Recycle Label, a straightforward label that gives consumers detailed information about the packaging materials and their proper disposal.